vishnuprasadjs/vishnuprasadjs/README.md

 - 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on python
 - 🤔 I’m looking for help with AWS
-- 💬 Ask me about ...Anything
+- 💬 Ask me about ...Technology
 - 📫 How to reach me: vishnuprasadjs21@gmail.com